 People who experience suicidal thoughts and feelings are suffering from tremendous emotional pain.
 People who have died by suicide typically had overwhelming feelings of hopelessness, despair, and helplessness.
 Suicide is not a moral weakness or a character flaw.
 People who consider suicide feel as though their pain will never end, and that suicide is the only way to stop the suffering.

 A common problem with collecting and reporting statistics on suicide is that it is difficult to determine how accurate the numbers are.
-It is known that deaths by suicide are often under-reported or misreported, and suicide attempts may also go unreported leading to facts and figures that may not accurately capture the full picture.
+It is known that deaths by suicide are often under-reported or misreported.
+Suicide attempts may also go unreported leading to facts and figures that may not accurately capture the full picture.
 Due to the difficulty of collecting this type of data, even the most recent statistics may be two years old.

 Canadian Suicide Facts

-An average of around 4,000 Canadians die each year by suicide – over 11 deaths by suicide each day (Source: Leading causes of death, total population, by age group (statcan.gc.ca)
+According to Statistics Canada, an average of around 4,000 Canadians die each year by suicide – over 11 deaths by suicide each day (Source: Leading causes of death, total population, by age group (statcan.gc.ca)

-Suicide is one of the leading causes of premature death in Canada, and is the 2nd leading cause of death among youth.
+Suicide is one of the leading causes of premature death in Canada, and is the 2nd leading cause of death among youth aged 15 to 24.